 Unfortunately, collisions do occur and when they do happen there can be legal problems.
 Arguably the most common offence that we see the police issuing when there has been a collision, is Careless Driving.
 That might not seem important to the average Ontarian.
 The police gave you a ticket, so what?
 Time to pay it and just move on.

 However, that’s wrong.

-These are very serious charges that can result in large court fines, loss of licence, imprisonment, demerit points, and result is serious problems for insurance.
-What would you do if you lost your licence or couldn’t find affordable automobile insurance?
+These are very serious charges that can result in large court fines, loss of license, imprisonment, demerit points, and result is serious problems for insurance.
+What would you do if you lost your license or couldn’t find affordable automobile insurance?
 The consequences are life altering.

 Let’s take a look!

 Careless driving falls under Ontario’s Highway Traffic Act (HTA) section 130.
 There are two sections under which a driver can be charged.
 The first definition, which falls under HTA s.130(1), states: